thijmen38/Earthy-Group2/docs/other.md

 <div style="text-align: justify">
 This script was designed to make all the ribbed roofs for the project.
-The only inputs it needs are the brick sizes and the curves over which it needs to place these bricks. the gif below illustrates how the ribs are generated.
+The only inputs it needs are the brick sizes and the curves over which it needs to place these bricks.
+The gif below illustrates how the ribs are generated.
 The script can be downloaded below.
 </div>

 [download here.](rev\scripts\Rib_brickgen.gh)